olveriusfisto/oli_pd2_filter/README.md

 ## This creation is the product of my own vision, designed to reveal only the most valuable items, and only those trigger notifications.

 ## Description:
 ### UBER STRICT shows ONLY the valuable materials and items, including the best white bases, both plain and multi-socket types, some yellow, sets, uniques, and all crafts while hiding everything else.
-Suitable for high-level endgame, 99-pushing, solo self-found (SSF), and group self-found (GSF) playstyles.
+Suitable for 99-pushing playstyles.
 ### SOFT STRICT shows PRIMARILY valuable materials and items, including the majority of white bases, both plain and multi-socket types, all yellows, sets, uniques, and crafts while hiding everything else.
 Suitable for high-level endgame, solo self-found (SSF), and group self-found (GSF) playstyles.
 ### REGULAR shows shows ALL valuable materials and items, including the majority white bases, both plain and multi-socket types, all blues, yellows, sets, uniques, and crafts while hiding everything else.
 Suitable for leveling, crafting, solo self-found (SSF), and group self-found (GSF) playstyles.